j7ysan/GodotTerrainMap/README.md

 Most importantly, the position of these additions was only slightly altered off the camera as to give it more of a "from above" perspective, so that the view is of the sun being up and above even the watcher.

-**Reference of No Light**
+**Reference of No Environment Additions**
 <br>
-- An example of the reference map with no light
+- An example of the reference map with no light or shadows being added
 <br>
 https://github.com/j7ysan/GodotTerrainMap/blob/main/no_light_reference1.png

-**Reference of Light**
+**Reference of Added Environment Variables**
 <br>
-- An example or examples of the reference map with light
+- An example or examples of the reference map with light and shadows being added
 <br>
 https://github.com/j7ysan/GodotTerrainMap/blob/main/with_light_reference2.png